 On February 23, 2017, the Company announced its Board of Directors had authorized the repurchase of up to \$100.0 million of the Company's outstanding common stock.
-During the six months ended June 30, 2017, the Company repurchased \$100.0 million of its common stock, or 2.5 million shares at an average cost of \$40.23 per share.
-The Company had no remaining authorization under this stock repurchase program as of June 30, 2017.
+The Company completed this repurchase plan in the first half of the year and repurchased \$100.0 million of its common stock, or 2.5 million shares, at an average cost of \$40.23 per share.
+The Company had no remaining authorization under this stock repurchase program at September 30, 2017.